Prepare For The Worst, Hope For The Best

 - Originals and/or copies of all important documents (mortgage, bills, passports, pet vaccination records, etc).
 These are always in a ziplock so I can just grab it and toss it in on short notice.

-- Medications - prescriptions, antibotics, allergy meds, OTC pain killer, anti-diarrhea, antacid
+- Medications - prescriptions, antibotics, topical antibiotics, allergy meds, OTC pain killer, anti-diarrhea, antacid

 - Hygiene items - especially disposable wipes which are a blessing when you can't shower